-As we will be using radiation at the CT scan appointment and for treatment we have a legal duty to ensure that any patient with the ability to bear a child, aged 12 years or over, is not pregnant.
+As we will be using radiation at the CT scan appointment and for treatment we have a legal duty to ensure that any patient 12 years or over is not pregnant.
 We will need to check at the CT scan and on the first day of treatment that your child is not pregnant.
 We understand that the nature of this conversation is very sensitive and our staff will try to minimise any distress this may cause to you or your family and it will be carried out in confidential manner and environment.